 The range on the remote is estimated to be about 250 yards, but I can’t imagine anyone will need to use it from that far.
 There is a CR2032 button battery in the remote that is easily replaced when it runs low.
 The mod only includes one remote, but you can order additional remotes from Model Modz if needed (up to 50 per Board).

 I never thought much about a mod like this, but when I started hearing about its possible release it made more and more sense.
 Overall, I think it is a great addition to the DeLorean build!
 It will especially be handy for those builders who are storing their car in a clear display case and do not want to have to get inside it to turn the lighting on/off.
-Thank you Corrie and Chloe over at Model Modz for their continued support of our little partwork community, keep up the great work!
+Thanks to Model Modz for their continued support of our little partwork community, keep up the great work!